Combatting tropical deforestation: the REDD+ initiative

 - Preserving and enhancing other benefits of forests such as poverty alleviation, biodiversity, restoration and resilience of forests ecosystems and the services they provide, recognising the links between adaptation and mitigation, in line with international commitments and objectives;

 - Enabling broad participation of developing countries, resulting in wide coverage of forests to prevent international displacement of carbon emissions;

 - Anticipating and encouraging further movement towards sustainable land use and resource consumption patterns as a basis for food, water and energy security, raw material supply and rural income in the context of low emission development strategies, thus preventing the risks of 'reversals' (future release of forest carbon).

 Following the completion in 2013 of guidelines for applying REDD+, large-scale provincial pilot emission reduction programmes will be tested in a number of countries, including Brazil, Congo, Ethiopia, Costa Rica and Nepal, to promote sustainable management, rural development and resilient livelihoods in forests and forest margins.

 - Development of national REDD+ strategies and capacity building (readiness phase)

 - Full-scale (national) implementation.
 Countries achieving verified emission reductions will receive international payments based on performance.

 Phases 1 and 2 are being financed through public sector funding.
-However, the methods and procedures for financing phase 3 have yet to be decided and will be the subject of negotiations at the UNFCCC conference in Warsaw, Poland in December 2013.
+The methods and procedures for financing phase 3 have been decided at the UNFCCC conference in Warsaw, Poland in December 2013.
 Implementation of these rules is being tested at scale through several multilateral initiatives such as the FCPF Carbon Fund but in the future, the Green Climate Fund is expected to play a central role.